Clavernever/Gentler_Racemenu/docs/README.md

   - Recovers all your stats (skills, level and abilities) after using StatReviewMenu or any of it's sub-menus (Name, Race, Class and Birthsign)
   - Recovers all your spells after changing your Name, Race, Class or Birthsign, including any diseases, curses or abilities you had.
   - Accounts for racial stats, abilities and skill bonuses, correctly replacing them with the new race's values.
+    > This can be disabled or made to respect stat caps via the mod's settings.
   - Sets the correct PCRace value so you'll get the proper dialogue after changing races.
+  - Allows migration between any two compatible race/birthsign mods (and with vanilla).

 ---